If you're using Firefox, some parts of this site may look odd. Thanks for your patience while I wait for a plug-in update.

 1. Words of the late Dr. George Comstock, as quoted by Dr. Gary Friedman, editor of the same journal, in the course “Writing in the Sciences,” taught by Dr. Kristin Sainani, Stanford University via Coursera.

-3. That’s not to say that all sentences MUST be short.
-Just be aware that “long” does not mean “better”—don’t try to write long sentences because you think they sound more sophisticated or academic.
+3. Not all sentences must be short, and it would be boring if all sentences were the same length.
+Just be aware that “long” does not mean “better”—do not try to write long sentences because you think they sound more sophisticated or academic.

 1. Pingback: Plain language vs. Easy English | The Clarity Editor